MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/parameters/add-cascading-parameters-to-a-report-report-builder-and-ssrs.md

 5. In **Query**, type the query to use to retrieve data for this report.
 The query must include the following parts:

     1. A list of data source fields.
-For example, in a [!INCLUDE[tsql](../../includes/tsql-md.md)] statement, the SELECT statement specifies a list of database column names from a given table or view.
+For example, in a Transact-SQL statement, the SELECT statement specifies a list of database column names from a given table or view.

     2. One query parameter for each cascading parameter.
 A query parameter limits the data retrieved from the data source by specifying certain values to include or exclude from the query.
 Typically, query parameters occur in a restriction clause in the query.
-For example, in a [!INCLUDE[tsql](../../includes/tsql-md.md)] SELECT statement, query parameters occur in the WHERE clause.
+For example, in a Transact-SQL SELECT statement, query parameters occur in the WHERE clause.

 6. Click **Run** (**!**).
 After you include query parameters and then run the query, report parameters that correspond to the query parameters are automatically created.